 Visitor and Research Information

 All collections are non-circulating and may be used only within the Library.
-To ensure the preservation of these irreplaceable materials, access to certain collections, such as rare books, manuscripts, photographs, and other archival materials, may be restricted, requiring supervision or submission of a Research Request Form (available at the Reference Desk).
-Library personnel will be happy to assist you with your research by retrieving requested materials.
+To ensure the preservation of these irreplaceable materials, access to certain collections, such as rare books, manuscripts, photographs, and other archival materials, may be restricted, requiring supervision by library personnel.
+Library staff will be happy to assist you with your research by retrieving requested materials.
 Please be considerate by using care with library materials and by complying with instructions of Library staff and regulations of the Museum.

-Books in the Library’s database can be located by using the Library’s public access computers.
-Please ask Library personnel for assistance with the catalog.
-The Library staff will be happy to assist you in locating books on shelves and in adhering to proper book handling guidelines.
+Books in the Library’s database can be located by using the Library’s online catalog found on this page.
+Please contact Library personnel for assistance with the catalog.
+Library staff will be happy to assist you in locating books on shelves and in adhering to proper book handling guidelines.
 Our Special Book Collection requires assistance from Library staff due to condition, value, size, and location.
 Library staff will assist patrons with these materials upon request.

 This collection includes biographical information, exhibition announcements, pamphlets, and brochures documenting the work and exhibition record of individual artists.
 Published exhibition catalogs that are too small in size, too fragile in condition, or too unusual in format to be shelved in the regular book collection can be found in these Artists’ Files.

 Art, antique and rare book catalogs from several auction houses (Western auctions, Christie’s, Sotheby’s, and others) are available for reference.
 These catalogs are filed by auction house and date of auction.
 Most are accompanied by sales results.

 The Manuscripts Collection includes movie scripts and transcripts of oral histories with artists in the permanent collection.